ministryofjustice/securityanalytics-sharedinfrastructure/useful_info.md

 ## Dependencies

 If there are changes in shared_code that affect the lambda layers, then these need to be redeployed via terraform.
-Once this is done, any code dependent on shared_code also needs to be redeployed.
+Once this is done, other projects that depend on shared code and need any new features will need their git submodules updating.
+Changes to shared_code should always be backwards compatible (at least using feature flags) so that a new version of shared_code doesn't force dependent projects to be re-deployed.

-Some scanning tasks are dependent on other resources, for example the SSL scanner is dependent on the SQS queue at the end of the nmap scanning process.
-If the nmap scanning process is rebuilt, then anything relying on that also needs to be rebuilt, otherwise any trigger will fail to be received by the secondary scanning task.
+Some scanning tasks are dependent on other resources, for example the SSL scanner is dependent on the output of the nmap scanning process.

 ### terraform get --update